Planning for Resilient Water Supply

 Communities can plan ahead to ensure a steady supply.
 The Regional Water Plan examines current and future water needs across the region and recommends strategies such as expanding well capacity, improving water efficiency, reducing system leaks, and considering regional solutions such as MWRA connections or desalinated water.

 The plan also promotes collaboration between local planning and water departments to ensure that water supply is taken into account early in the development process.
-With effective planning, conservation measures, and strategic infrastructure investments, communities can expand without jeopardizing water systems and the environment.
+With effective planning, conservation measures, and strategic infrastructure investments, towns and cities can expand without jeopardizing water systems and the environment.

 No, the Regional Water Plan does not recommend removing, transferring, or restricting any community’s water rights.
 It is a planning tool—not a regulatory document—designed to support local decision-making, not override it.